oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Consider taking up this project if you...**

-* Enjoy debugging and tracing through Oppia Backend mainly Python and Javascript code.
+* Enjoy debugging and tracing through the Oppia codebase (which is written in Python and Angular).
-* Have good analytical and technical design skills
+* Have good analytical and technical design skills.
-* Are interested in creating custom component in android.
+* Are interested in creating custom Android components.

 **Suggested Milestones**

-* Add skill mastery calculation in the question framework of the android app.
+1. Add skill mastery calculation in the question framework of the android app.
-* Add skill mastery calculation for explorations.
+2. Add skill mastery calculation for explorations.
 Add UI in the review tab where users can see their mastery values and progress for each skill in the topic.
-* Modify the question selection algorithm to use skill mastery values for the user as well.
+3. Modify the question selection algorithm to use skill mastery values for the user as well.
-* Add learner analytics like
+4. Add learner analytics like
   * Total time spent daily, weekly, monthly.
   * Skills mastered along with proficiency level.
   * Time taken to solve each exploration and questions.